MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/unity/unity-reverb-g2-controllers.md

 }
 ```

-These additions allow registering the events when a mono behavior starts:
+The structure in the above code examples makes registering events much more readable:

 ```csharp
 public InteractionSourceHandedness handedness;